 Why Yesterday’s Sales Funnel No Longer Works

-The article supports the change in buyer behavior that is influencing every single business in the world today.
+The article supports the change in buyer behaviour that is influencing every single business in the world today.
 More significantly, this change is directly connected to how you should be marketing and selling your products and services to all of your prospects and customers.

 The Linear Sales Funnel Is No More

 We see this every day with our clients.
 In the article, they mention that people are no longer starting at the top of the funnel (in the awareness stage) and systematically working their way down.
 Today, they move up and down the funnel fluidly, depending on their own agendas.
 This means sales people no longer control the process.
 Your sales process is not going to control prospects' access to information or their feelings toward your business.

 They are coming to the table much more educated than ever before, and some of them may even be entering your sales funnel in the middle of it – instead of at the top.
 Because of this change in behaviour, your marketing MUST include educational offers at each stage of the funnel: top, middle and bottom.
 And your sales process itself must evolve to recognize and support this new buyer behaviour.

 Your business is not going to thrive if you don't consider the buyer’s journey or the prospect’s experience from beginning to end.
 You will easily stand out in the minds of your prospects if you compose a concerted effort to make their experience remarkable, as most of your competitors are failing in this area.